Oliver Bradwell: Career

 Bradwell also won the 100 m AAU Youth Outdoor national championship in 2009.
 Bradwell won an IAAF World Junior title anchoring Team USA in the 4 × 100 m relay at Moncton, New Brunswick, Canada in 2010.
 Teaming up with Charles Silmon, Eric Harris and Michael Granger, he helped the U.S. to a world-leading WL winning time of 38.93s, which was the third-fastest time ever run at the World Junior Championships in Athletics, behind the 38.66s WJR blazed by the 2004 U.S. team and the 38.92s posted by the 2002 U.S. team.

+Despite being considered the top United States prep sprinter in 2010, Bradwell did not graduate from high school.
+He instead attended Barton County Community College, where he competed for the Barton Cougars track and field team in the NJCAA.

-Bradwell is the first Kansas high school sprinter ever to win an IAAF world championship title and gold medal, and is currently the 100 m AAU and USATF Youth Outdoor national champion, and the 200 m U.S. Junior Outdoor national champion.
+Bradwell is the first Kansas high school sprinter ever to win an IAAF world championship title and gold medal, and is currently the 100 m AAU and USATF Youth Outdoor national champion, and the 200 m USATF U20 Outdoor Championships national champion.
 Each of these titles were attained by Bradwell at the age of 17 in a 15,000 mile North American tour running from late June 2010 through early August 2010.

 He won the young men's 100-meter dash for a second year at the USA Track and Field Junior Olympics in 2011 at Cessna Stadium with a time of 10.24 seconds.

 He suffered a hamstring injury in 2011, but was reported to be back in training two years later.